Bayer rolls out short corn variety tolerant of weather extremes

 Short-stature corn is the latest crop variety bred to withstand increasingly volatile weather associated with climate change, joining a growing list that includes drought and heat tolerant corn and soybeans.

-Bayer said initial plantings of its short corn will be from traditionally bred seeds.
+Bayer said initial plantings will be from traditionally bred seeds.
 Biotech traits and gene edited varieties will be rolled out in 2027 or later in North America and other geographies including Latin America, Asia and possibly Europe, with global sales expected to peak in the 2030s.

+Bayer reported corn seeds and traits sales of 4.97 billion euros in 2020.

 "We see a fit of short-stature corn across every corn acre around the globe," said Bob Reiter, head of research and development for Bayer's crop science division.